 Infection Control Risk Assessment (ICRA)

-During a time of heightened need for infection prevention and control in our nation’s healthcare facilities, the Chicago Regional Council of Carpenters is stepping up to the challenge.
+During a time of heightened need for infection prevention and control in our nation’s healthcare facilities, the Mid-America Carpenters Regional Council is stepping up to the challenge.
 We are taking a proactive stance on construction related nosocomial infections through our 24-hour Construction Infection Control Risk Assessment (ICRA) training program.
 This course has 16-hours of classroom training, teaching the carpenters the “why” this is critical, and 8-hours of shop time, which the carpenters learn “how” to protect patients, staff, and themselves.

 We see the ICRA training as a new standard in the healthcare construction industry.
-The Chicago Regional Council of Carpenters has joined groups such as APIC, APIC-CI, ASHE, and CICHE in taking a stance on this issue as well as raising awareness.
+The Mid-America Carpenters Regional Council has joined groups such as APIC, APIC-CI, ASHE, and CICHE in taking a stance on this issue as well as raising awareness.

 Renovation and construction in healthcare environments pose unique infection control challenges for contractors and workers.
 In a healthcare facility, the patient’s care is everything.
 Unfortunately, thousands of patients fall victim to infections every year caused by dust stirred up during renovation projects.
 Inadequate procedures at the jobsite can release contaminants trapped above ceilings, behind walls or under the floors.
 This allows the contaminants to infiltrate patient and staff environments via the HVAC system, foot traffic, and other conditions.